MC Sar

 MC Sar: The Pioneering Voice of Italian Hip Hop

-MC Sar, born Maurizio Pisciottu, is a foundational rapper and producer from Milan, Italy, widely recognized as one of the key architects of Italian hip hop.
-His career, spanning over three decades, is defined by a relentless dedication to the culture and a significant commercial breakthrough that brought the genre to mainstream Italian audiences.
+MC Sar, born Maurizio Pisciottu, is a foundational rapper and producer from Milan, Italy.
+He is widely recognized as one of the key architects of Italian hip hop, achieving significant commercial success and critical acclaim with his group Sottotono and his influential solo work.

 Early career